 - When you need to change your scorecard, add some new data, or update an existing one, you will face the problem of its maintenance.

 Spreadsheet tools are affordable, as Excel or OpenOffice’s versions are on each desktop, but it is not a recommended tool for a business scorecard.
 If you are interested in learning the details and facts, check out this article.

-You have some examples of how Balanced Scorecard might look like, but this is just the beginning of the implementation.
-It’s not that easy, as creating some KPIs and asking everyone in the company to track them.
+You have some examples of what a Balanced Scorecard might look like, but this is just the beginning of the implementation.
+It’s not as easy, as just creating some KPIs and asking everyone in the company to track them.

 Finally, it doesn’t make sense if you do all this alone, so you will need to involve your team in the early stages.
 We discuss all these nuances in the article about BSC implementation.

 We have designed some templates for Balanced Scorecard.
 These templates make it easy to represent KPIs and Perspectives of Balanced Scorecard visually.
 Check out some examples of balanced scorecards’ templates below and download the file with templates for free.